 - Advanced technological solutions that would enable to apply cell-based therapies to treat patients in a personalised/precision manner.
-Single cell-based approaches in particular, analysing DNA, RNA, epigenetic marks, proteins, metabolites used in combination with single cell sequencing and with advances in single cell imaging, spatial profiling and data sciences, are considered among the next frontiers in personalised medicine. - Furthermore, the use of the structural or functional genetic alterations at the tumour cell level has shown different degrees of disease severity or responses to treatment, which would allow for more targeted therapies centred on cellular pathways with an increased efficacy.
-In that regard, new technological solutions including lab-grown cancer organoids or organs-on-a-chip which would allow to test the patient's response to various cell therapies and drugs, alone or in combination, prior to the initiation of the treatment, are sought.
+Single cell-based approaches (analysing DNA, RNA, epigenetic marks, proteins, metabolites used in combination with single cell sequencing, single cell imaging and spatial profiling) in particular to allow to map the presence of individual cells in the tumour environment. - New technological solutions including lab-grown cancer organoids or organs-on-a-chip which would allow to test the patient's response to various cell therapies and drugs, alone or in combination, prior to the initiation of the treatment, are sought.